Acceptable Use Policy

 Exceptions to Policy

-Approved staff, defined as school counselors, school-based social workers or psychologists and CPS staff in the Office of School Counseling and Postsecondary Advising (OSCPA) and Office of Social-Emotional Learning (OSEL), may communicate directly with students for well-being check-ins via Google Hangouts Meet following this protocol:
+Staff approved to provide therapeutic services include school counselors, school-based social workers or psychologists and CPS staff in the Offices of School Counseling and Postsecondary Advising (OSCPA) and Social-Emotional Learning (OSEL).

 - Staff must create a Google Calendar invitation on their CPS calendar, ensuring that conferencing (i.e., Hangouts Meet) is not added to the invitation.